tdimp/TaskBlaster-Front-End/README.md

 ## Stretch Goals

-  1. Color code tasks based on category (e.g. Work, Personal, Home, etc.)
+  1. Color code tasks based on category (e.g. Work, Personal, Home, etc.) Bootstrap, Tailwind, Material UI
-  2. Add a deadline function to allow for alerts (use timestamps)
+  2. Add a deadline function to allow for alerts (use time to create a countdown)
+  3. Add "priority level" that perhaps increases the frequency of alerts as deadlines approach
+  4. Try to integrate this task app with Google/local calendar

 # Getting Started with Create React App